 SCO’s group residential homes are small, six-bed, home-like environments that are grouped by needs of our youth.
 Our homes in Brooklyn and Queens provide a supportive home environment for youth in foster care who have multiple challenges.
 We provide a safe, structured living environment as well as case wok management support, clinical services, and an array of other supports with a goal of reunification with family, placement in another family setting, or independent living with or without additional supportive services.

-For youth in foster care with severe emotional and behavioral problems as well as a developmental disability, we offer a structured, therapeutic environment.
+For youth in foster care with emotional and behavioral problems as well as a developmental disability, we offer a structured, therapeutic environment.
 We provide ongoing care and intensive independent living preparation with a goal of reunification with family, placement in another family setting, or transition to an adult supportive environment.

 We offer the only residential programs in New York City for young people in care who identify as LGBTQ, lesbian, gay, bisexual, transgender and questioning.
 Our programs provide 24-hour care in a uniquely affirming and healing environment.
-We operate small family homes in Brooklyn and Queens that provide a safe, supportive and nurturing space for these youth as they strive for self-awareness and community, family and school acceptance
+We operate small home-like settings in Brooklyn and Queens that provide a safe, supportive and nurturing space for these youth as they strive for self-awareness and community, family and school acceptance

 Who Can Benefit from this Program

 Adolescents and young adults in foster care with multiple challenges who need 24/7 supervision

 Age Criteria or Other Eligibility Requirements